KFreon/KaelsKabbage/content/posts/14-service-worker-updates/index.md

 If one is found, it's installed as per usual, but also registers a route handler such that when the app is on the home/login page (where state is irrelevant), kick the old worker out.

 Service workers can be communicated to and from the parent website via messages/events (terminology seems to be in flux).
-{{< inline "SkipWaiting" >}} is one of the messages that can be communicated and it tells the browser/service worker combo to kick out the old worker and activate the new one immediately.
+`SkipWaiting` is one of the messages that can be communicated and it tells the browser/service worker combo to kick out the old worker and activate the new one immediately.

-In the service worker file (sw.ts) we register a event handler to listen for messages, specifically {{< inline "skipWaiting" >}}.
+In the service worker file (sw.ts) we register a event handler to listen for messages, specifically `skipWaiting`.
-We also pass it the route listener from that posts the {{< inline "skipWaiting" >}} message when the route matches.
+We also pass it the route listener from that posts the `skipWaiting` message when the route matches.

 {{% split %}}
 {{% splitLeft title="sw.ts" %}}